 As part of the creation of the Legacy Crossing District, all the parcels were given a base value premised on the 2008 property values.
 Assessed values above the 2008 base for those parcels benefit the District.
-Once the area is established, a tax code area is created that identifies those taxing entities levying taxes within the area.
-Beginning in 2009, any increase in the properties' assessed values times the levies, generates tax increment revenue for the District.
+Once the Area is established, a tax code area is created that identifies those taxing entities levying taxes within the Area.
+Beginning in 2009, any increase in the properties assessed values times the levies, generates tax increment revenue for the District.
 The assessment process utilized by the County for three subsequent years (from the base year of 2008) used certain software developed and provided by the Idaho State Tax Commission.
-It was determined that the software during this three-year period of time experienced a "glitch" that needed to be manually overridden by the Latah County Assessor's office in order to have prevented an overallocation of value.
-The Agency had no part of the assessment process or establishment of the various tax levies.
+It was determined that the software during this three-year period of time experienced a "glitch" that needed to be manually overridden by the Latah County Assessor's office in order to have prevented an over allocation of value.
+The Agency has no part of the assessment process or establishment of the various tax levies.

-Following the 2012 property tax assessment process, the County contended that the Agency received an overpayment of \$114,537 of property tax receipts over the three-year period.
+Following the 2012 property tax assessment process, the County contended that the Agency received an over payment of \$114,537 of property tax receipts over the three-year period.
 A settlement agreement between the Agency and Latah County was reached to provide for a schedule of repayment of the property taxes.
-This liability has been accounted for within the Agency's finances.
+The remaining balance at September 30, 2017, was \$105,037.